-4.6.
 Cost Centre: Any unit of an entity selected with a view to accumulating all cost under that unit.
 The unit can be division, department, section, group of plant and machinery, group of employees or combination of several units.

 Cost Centre is the logical unit for accumulation of cost.
-Cost Centre may be of two types - personal and impersonal cost centres.
-Personal cost centre consists of a person or a group of persons.
-Cost centres which are not personal cost centres are impersonal cost centres.
-Cost centres may also be classified into broad types i.e. Operating Cost Centres and Support- Service Cost Centres.
-Operating Cost Centres are those which are in the chain of operations like machine shop, welding shop, assembly shop, operation theatre, call centre and so on.
-Support-service Cost centres are for rendering services to operating cost centre like power house, maintenance, stores, help desk, transport for call centre staff and so on.
+Cost Centre may be of two types - personal and impersonal cost centers.
+Personal cost center consists of a person or a group of persons.
+Cost centers which are not personal cost centers are impersonal cost centers.

+Cost centers may be classified into Operating Cost Centers and Support Service Cost Centers.
+Operating Cost Centers are in the chain of operations like machine shop, welding shop and so on.
+Support service Cost centers are for rendering services to operating cost center like power house, maintenance, stores, help desk, transport for call center staff and so on.
-- 4.7.
-Cost Object: An activity, contract, cost centre, customer, process, product, project, service or any other object for which costs are ascertained. - 4.8.

 Cost of Production: Cost of production of a product or a service consists of cost of materials consumed, direct employee costs, direct expenses, production overheads, quality control costs, packing costs, research and development costs and administrative overheads relating to production.